 The code is open to all developers who apply for insurance from a Code User warranty body.
-There are currently 1475 members, rapid growth of membership continues.
-CCNH express no issues with handling the increase.
+There are currently 2,353 members, with 378 applicants in the last 12 months.
+The growth of membership of CCNH continues.
+CCNH express no issues with handling this increase.

 When a developer applies for warranty insurance cover for their new building project from a Code User Warranty Body, they are vetted by their respective Warranty Body, who undertakes checks on the business.
 These include Companies House, Experian and Sanctions search.
-Checks on directors CCJs & criminal activity are also carried out.
+Checks on directors CCJs and criminal activity are also carried out.
+The checks that are completed by the Warrant Body are recorded on the CCNH portal.

 If the developer meets the warranty bodies' thresholds on these checks, they are put forward as new applicants for the Code.

-CCNH make sure the agreement is correct (e.g. in sole name if sole trader, 'trading as' etc) and signed by right people.
+CCNH make sure the agreement is correct (e.g., in sole name if sole trader, 'trading as' etc.) and signed by right people.
 CCNH also check if this is a company/director that they have previously had issues with or are banned.
-CCNH check that the warranty body has done all the appropriate checks.
-CCNH then complete open source checks on the company and if deemed necessary, the Directors.
-They look for unfavourable online reviews, and negative press articles etc. These additional checks may result in extra assessments being made on the company and/or written assurances being sought before a developer is admitted to the Code.
+CCNH check that the warranty body has done all the appropriate checks and then carries out an in-depth Companies House check to ensure that no banned directors or companies are hidden behind a new company name.
+CCNH then complete open-source checks on the company and, if deemed necessary, the Directors.
+They look for unfavourable online reviews and negative press articles etc.

+These additional checks may result in extra assessments being made on the company and/or written assurances being sought before a developer is admitted to the Code.